 Second-generation Mazda 2 (2007-2014)

 The Mk2 Mazda 2 was launched in 2007 and was an immediately more appealing proposition than its predecessor.
-The styling was more conventional supermini fare and, when painted in some punchy colour choices, it could even turn the odd head or two.
+The styling was more conventional supermini fare and, when painted in some punchy colour choices, it could even turn a head or two.

 It was derived from the acclaimed 2008 model-year Ford Fiesta, and drove with similar talent.
 A range of Mazda petrol engines was offered alongside Ford turbodiesels, and a four-speed automatic was available on a few of them (most were sold as manuals).
 By now, the Mazda 2 was a truly global car, sold in major markets including China and the United States.